Who might tell a story?

-Alternatively, you can create a biography of someone special.
+Is there someone really special you want to honor?
+Create a biography or tribute book.
 A group of people, such as members of a family, might want to each tell a portion of a story which then presents a collective narrative from varying points of view.

 Write a Letter to Your Loved Ones